lyrebird-voice-changer/lyrebird/README.md

 2. Make sure that the toggle switch is enabled on, this will create a new Null Output
 3. Select a preset from the UI, or select "Custom" to use a custom pitch of your own.
 Presets can be edited and added in `presets.toml`, see this file for the syntax for defining your own.
-4. Since Lyrebird uses `sox` behind the scenes, it outputs all of the effects to a special PulseAudio Null Output sink.
-Change the input device of the application to record from "Null Output" in `pavucontrol` for the applications you wish to change your voice in.
+4. Change the input device for your game or application to use "Lyrebird Virtual Input".

 # Editing Presets
 To edit the presets and add your own presets edit the file `presets.toml`.
 This file is in the TOML format,